my-language-skills/extensions-for-pressbook/README.md

 This plugin provides tiny extensions for main functionality of pressbooks.

-With use of it you can to mark books as original/featured.

-Plugin is also responsible for creation of back-end (platform) blank setting pages on network and on book level.
-These blank pages are to be filled with settings of other plugins.

-As plugin is supposed to be used with our [child theme](https://github.com/my-language-skills/books4languages-book-child-theme-for-pressbooks), the plugin also will set up this theme for all newly created books if theme is installed and network active.

-# User Manual
+The plugin offer the following functionalities

 ## Original Mark

 Original Mark package provides network administrators with ability to mark books of original publisher.
 It is done with a checkbox in `/wp-admin/network/sites.php` page, after activation of a plugin you will have new column there with name 'Featured Books'.

+## EFP settings page

+Extensions for PressBooks provides a blank settings page on network and on book level that can be filled with settings of other plugins.

 ## pb_is_based_on metadata update option

 pb_is_based_on metadata save the URL of the source of the content if the book is cloned.
+With pb_is_based_on metabox, we can see the URL of the source of the content or to update to a new URL if the source change the URL for some reason or is a page created without being cloned.

-Current URL:
+>Current URL:

-/english-a1-grammar/chapter/cardinal-numbers/
+>[/english-a1-grammar/chapter/cardinal-numbers/]
+>
-Insert new URL:
+>Insert new URL:

-Metabox in post edit which contains input field where we can add new pb_is_based_on URL for currently opened post.
+>[ ]

+## default theme

+As plugin is supposed to be used with our [child theme](https://github.com/my-language-skills/books4languages-book-child-theme-for-pressbooks), the plugin also will set up this theme for all newly created books if theme is installed and network active.

 ## Installation